How Much Salt in Pizza Dough?

 Do You Have to Weigh Salt for Pizza Dough?

 It’s better to weigh salt than measure it because different crystal sizes can give you different results when measured by volume.

 Most recipes call for 2% or less salt, which does not dramatically impact the yeast’s growth.

 In terms of yeast activity, salt slows down the fermentation process.
 This is important because it gives the dough time to develop flavor and structure before the yeast causes it to rise too much.

 In a slow fermentation, the gluten proteins have time to interact and form a strong network that traps carbon dioxide gas bubbles.
 This results in a chewy, flavorful crust.
-Faster fermentations produce a crust that is lighter and airier but has less flavor.
+Faster fermentations produce a lighter and airier crust but less flavor.

 Role of Salt in Pizza Dough